sokcryptojacking/SoK/README.md

 # SoK: Cryptojacking Malware

-This repository contains the dataset and relevant information for the "SoK: Cryptojacking Malware" paper.
+This repository contains the cryptojacking malware dataset and relevant information for the "SoK: Cryptojacking Malware" paper.

 ## Dataset

-The dataset (Virustotal dataset - files.csv) is in the format of CSV.
-The columns show the first submission year, format, and hash value of the samples in the given order.
+The datasets (In-browser.csv, Host-based.csv) are in the CSV format.
+The columns show the first submission year, file type, and hash value of the samples in the given order.

 We made our queries on the entire VirusTotal database (Jan 2018-May 2020) that can be accessed via VirusTotal academic API.
 Then, we checked if the result has the keyword "Miner" somewhere to include in our database.

 We also put the script (script.sh) for downloading the sources from the VirusTotal.

-The format of the samples can be used to decide whether the sample is in-browser or host-based cryptojacking.
-If the sample's format is HTML, the sample is in-browser, while other formats are host-based cryptojacking malware samples.
+The file type of the samples can be used to decide whether the sample is in-browser or host-based cryptojacking.
+If the sample is in the HTML format, the sample is called in-browser cryptojacking, while other formats (e.g., exe, dll, C/C++) are called host-based cryptojacking malware samples.

 ### Analysis